joar-cafe/nonInteractiveNersc/README.md

 # nonInteractiveNersc
 running in NERSC non interactively.

-If one tries to run treecorr (tc) under desc-x kernel in cori, an messy error pops up.
+If one tries to run treecorr (tc) under desc-x kernel in cori, a messy error pops up.
 So, Joe Z, kindly suggest us to use a docker image of txPipe he built.
 To use this image it is mandatory to pull it with shifter

        shifterimg pull joezuntz/txpipe